 These bags were tested by climbers, ski patrollers, serial road trippers, and dirtbags who have spent significant portions of their lives in sleeping bags in both professional and recreational settings.
 Guys and girls of different sizes spent time in each bag and weighed in on their favorite features, and what they loved and hated.

 We weigh each bag on our scales to confirm manufacturer claims and consider what materials are adding to the bags' warmth and weather resistance, and which materials are just heavy and low quality.
-The manufacturers stated weights were not always as accurate as we had hoped, but understand that with consistent use, the bag gains weigh in terms of moisture and dirt and oils.
+The manufacturers stated weights were not always as accurate as we had hoped, but understand that with consistent use, the bag gains weight in terms of moisture, dirt, and oils.

 Our testers tossed and turned in these bags, attempting to sleep in a plethora of positions to determine comfort.
-Our testers ranged from petite 5'4" ladies weighing no more than 115lbs all the way up to 6'3" heavyweight guys weighing around 220lbs.
+Our testers ranged from petite 5'4" ladies weighing no more than 115 pounds all the way up to 6'3" heavyweight guys weighing around 220 pounds.
 Both of the extremes could have been better suited with short or tall sized sleeping bags, but we wanted to see how far we could stretch the regulars.
 In our specifications, we list as many size dimensions as we can.

 We compressed each bag into the same compression sack to compare them as accurately as possible.
 We timed this process and while all the bags actually fit in our control compression sack, some took quite a while to stuff in there.